 But Young Avengers doesn’t stop there, it includes reference to myriad layers to maturation within its social milieu and the difficulty in asserting maturity while holding onto the open-mindedness associated with youth.
 It does this by making clear the fluidity actually present in the lived experience of adults that belies the certainty associated with being an adult and having “your shit together.”
 In fact, everything in Gillen and McKelvie’s Young Avengers is fluid in some way.
 Mother, herself, is a protoplasmic monster that takes the shape of different adult characters.
 When struck by our heroes, Mother and her protoplasmic minions collapse into a putty-like essence, temporarily revealed in their shapelessness before eventually coming back together in recognizable adult forms.
 Despite being a representative of conservative normative values that seek to make everything in its own image, the result of violent resistance of those norms by the Young Avengers, makes apparent the way the hegemonic framework is fluid, absorbing, and assimilating forces it meets as a way to mitigate their influence and maintain control.

 This is not to say that idealism is presented without complication.
-When David Alleyne (aka Prodigy), once a student at Charles Xavier’s School for Gifted Youngsters, is introduced in Young Avengers he is working in a call center and trying to remain as far away from the X-related drama that undermined his beliefs in mutant liberation.
+When David Alleyne (aka Prodigy), once a student at Charles Xavier’s School for Gifted Youngsters, is introduced in Young Avengers he is working in a call center and trying to remain far away from the X-related drama that undermined his belief in mutant liberation.
 Embittered by the events of X-Men: Schism, Prodigy explains to his co-worker, Speed (Billy’s twin brother) in Young Avengers vol. 2, #6, “They used us.
 It was never about us.
 It was about us being what they wanted us to be.”
 In other words, Prodigy sees through the way that youthful idealism is put to use by the previous generation to pursue political goals in their own interest and not necessarily in the interest of the young actually exercising the freedom that is purportedly the goal of their movement.
 This is especially significant in light of the X-Men franchise serving as a metaphor for a variety of multifaceted global identity movements against cultural and political oppression.
 Speed cosigns Prodigy’s feelings by expressing his own complaint about “legacy” and not wanting to be defined by the previous generation.
 As the speedster nephew of Quicksilver (a notable anti-heroic jerk of the Marvel Universe and one-time Avenger), there is a lot of potential baggage that comes along with that association.

 Perhaps the most interesting consideration of the fluidity of identity in relation to notions of maturity is Kate Bishop’s concern about her approaching 21st birthday.
 The imminent arrival of this arbitrary marker of adulthood makes her worry that she will soon become vulnerable to the invisibility that shrouds Mother’s actions in the eyes of adults.
 It is an idea that Mother puts in her head—an echo of the common admonition to “act your age.”
 However, this concern is soon dismissed.
 Ultimately, the weight lent to this arbitrary age through a social necessity for clear boundaries for determining adulthood is meaningless.
 “Adulthood” is a construction that, like race or gender, only becomes “real” in particular social contexts that ask individuals to react to demands placed upon them by a positional definition only made possible through erasure of the contradictions inherent in such definitions.
 In other words, Kate only becomes an adult at 21 by virtue of a legal measure.
 While it may have some social significance, it does not actually translate into a set of definitional traits outside of age.
 Returning to Lethem’s “13, 1977, 21,” he jokingly likens his 21 viewing of Star Wars to a coming-of-age ritual aligned with both his age at the time (13, the typical age of bar mitzvah) and 21 (the age of majority), highlighting how arbitrary those numbers really are and how they do not actually indicate adulthood save as a symbol of the expectations that follow those customary public assertions.
 Reinforcing this point, we also find out that Noh-Varr (aka Marvel Boy) is already 21 and is in no danger of falling under Mother’s sway.
 In fact, he never even worried about it because as a member of an alien race and culture, the number not only means nothing to him, but the fluidity of time during interstellar space travel means that its passage is not so easily reducible.